arp242/ps/README.markdown

 - `Processes()` → `List()`; `FindProcess()` → `Find()`; `Process.PPid() →
   `Process.ParentPid()`.

+- `Executable()` now returns the full path, if available, instead of just the binary name.

+- Add `Commandline()` to get the full commandline, if available.

 - Add `String()` method, and `List()` returns a `Processes` with `String()`.